dmenezesgabriel/docker-localstack-hello/docs/aws-s3.md

 - KMS Managed Keys - SSE-KMS

+### Transfer Acceleration

+- Upload files to a closer AWS location, and then it is transferred to the bucket.

 ## Buckets

 A Bucket is a container for objects stored in Amazon S3.
 Every object is contained in a bucket.
 For example, if the object named photos/puppy.jpg is stored in the johnsmith bucket, then it is addressable using the URL http://johnsmith.s3.amazonaws.com/photos/puppy.jpg.